 The Triumph line is one of the most cushioned Saucony shoes available.
-In its fourth iteration, you’ll find several features to add comfort while still maintaining decent response and flexibility.
+In its 19th iteration, you’ll find several features to add comfort while still maintaining decent response and flexibility.

-Saucony also upgraded the outsole rubber to support the midsole by adding flexibility.
+Saucony also upgraded the outsole rubber for even more added flexibility.

 The reason you might like running in this shoe – even with shin splints – is the ride resulting from these two features.
-The EVERUN proves extra cushion, but the sole helps you deal with uneven surfaces, which would otherwise cause your shins to scream.
+PWRRUN foam gives extra cushion, but the sole helps you deal with uneven surfaces, which would otherwise cause your shins to scream.